SamuelAshbrook/SamuelAshbrook/README.md

 <h1>Samuel Ashbrook</h1>
 <p>Experienced problem solver with a proven track record in website development, specializing in PHP, WordPress, and JavaScript.
 With a keen eye for detail and a commitment to excellence, I create scalable, dynamic websites that prioritize user experience and security.
-Currently driving innovation at Step3 Digital, I help transform ideas into elegant digital solutions.</p>
+I help transform ideas into elegant digital solutions.</p>

 ---